 Philipp Kopachevsky has appeared at numerous international festivals, such as the Andrei Sakharov Festival (Nizhny Novgorod), the Vera Lotar-Shevchenko Memorial Competition (Novosibirsk), the Steinway Festival, the Miami Piano Festival, the Arts Naples World Festival (USA), the Colmar International Festival (France), the Mstislav Rostropovich Memorial Festival (Baku), the Baltic Seasons festival (Kaliningrad), Vladimir Spivakov Invites, Stars on Baikal, Crescendo and Denis Matsuev Invites, among others.
 He performed at the world premiere of choreographer Benjamin Millepied’s ballet Without at the Mariinsky Theatre.

-In 2016/17 season, after his debut with the Filarmonica Toscanini Orchestra (Medtner n.
-1), he performs with the National Philharmonic Orchestra of Russia (Grieg), the Simonov Orchestra of Moscow (Prokofiev n.
+In the recent seasons, after his debut with the Filarmonica Toscanini Orchestra (Medtner n.
+1), he performed with the National Philharmonic Orchestra of Russia (Grieg), the Simonov Orchestra of Moscow (Prokofiev n.
 3), the State Symphony Orchestra “Svetlanov” (Tchaikovsky n.
-1, 2, 3), makes his debut at the Philharmonie in Paris with Rachmaninov Concerto n.
-2 conducted by Daniel Smith and with Orchestra Sinfonica di Milano LaVerdi (Chopin n.
+1, 2, 3), made his debut at the Philharmonie in Paris (Rachmaninov Concerto n.
+2) and with the Orchestra Sinfonica di Milano LaVerdi (Chopin n.
 1) conducted by Stanislav Kochanovsky.

-Upcoming engagements include the new recording for Piano Classics dedicated to Brahms, the debut with the Deutsches Symphonie-Orchester in Berlin conducted by Valentin Uryupin, the debut with the Belgrade Philharmonic (Scriabin Prometheus) conducted by Gabriel Feltz, as well as recitals in Europe and tours in South America with the Academy Svetlanov Symphony Orchestra from Moscow.
+Upcoming engagements include the debut with the Deutsches Symphonie-Orchester in Berlin conducted by Valentin Uryupin (Rachmaninov Variations), the debut with the Belgrade Philharmonic (Scriabin Prometheus) conducted by Gabriel Feltz, as well as recitals in Europe and tours in South America with the Academy Svetlanov Symphony Orchestra from Moscow.

 Philipp Kopachevsky is part of the Moscow State Academic Philharmonic’s project “Stars of the 21st Century”.